-If you are asked by a caller to cut off the call and phone your bank or card provider, call the number on your bank statement or other document from your bank – or on the back of your card – but be sure to use another phone from the one you received the call on.
-If you cannot access another phone, be sure to hang up for at least five minutes before you dial out, or call a friend (whose voice you recognise) before making another call.
+If you are asked by such a caller to cut off the call and phone your bank or card provider, call the number on your bank statement or other document from your bank – or on the back of your card – and not one given to you by the caller, nor the number you were called from.

 Do not open email attachments from unknown sources.

 Do not readily click on links in emails from unknown sources.
 Instead, roll your mouse pointer over the link to reveal its true destination, displayed in the bottom left corner of your screen.
 Beware if this is different from what is displayed in the text of the link from the email.

 Do not attach external storage devices or insert CD-ROMs/DVD-ROMs into your computer if you are not certain of the source, or just because you are curious about their contents.